cncoulter/cncoulter.github.io/about.md

 ## Short, third-person bio

 Cameron N. Coulter writes speculative fiction and poetry.
 He also likes to perform poetry, design ebooks, and tap dance.
 He's lived in California, Beijing, Baltimore, and Kansas.
-You can sign up for his mailing list at <https://tinyletter.com/cncoulter>.
+His poetry has appeared in *Eternal Haunted Summer* and *Eye to the Telescope*.
+You can sign up for his mailing list at <https://tinyletter.com/cncoulter>, and visit his website at <http://www.cncoulter.com>.

 ## Longer, first-person bio

 I grew up in Southern California and went to college at Santa Clara University, where I studied Theatre Arts and Women's & Gender Studies.
 After college, I did a year of service with the Jesuit Volunteer Corps in Baltimore, MD.
 I currently live and work in a community of adults with and without developmental disabilities in the Kansas City metro area.

 I write fiction, usually shortish fiction, usually science fiction or fantasy.
 I also write and perform poetry, usually either performance/slam poetry or SF poetry.

-I'm an amateur GNU/Linux systems administrator and a big fan of [Free Software](https://www.fsf.org/about/what-is-free-software).
-I'm also a sinophile who studies Mandarin Chinese.
+I'm a member of the Science Fiction and Fantasy Poetry Association ([SFPA](http://sfpoetry.com/)), and you should [join](http://sfpoetry.com/join.html) too.
+I'm also an amateur GNU/Linux systems administrator, a big fan of [Free Software](https://www.fsf.org/about/what-is-free-software), and a sinophile who studies Mandarin Chinese.

 I love science fiction and intentional communities.
 I like cooking, religion, podcasts, critical theory, and hiking.
 I think copyright law is fascinating.

-I'm a member of the Science Fiction and Fantasy Poetry Association ([SFPA](http://sfpoetry.com/)), and you should [join](http://sfpoetry.com/join.html) too.

 ## Mailing List